IsaiahPaget/PasswordManager/README.md

 NODE_PORT=5432 # can be any port

 # database
-HOST=sqldb # the name of the services running the MySQL - check the docker-compose DATABASE=database-name # chosen name of database - the database on the MySQL server PASSWORD=database-password # chosen password USER=database-user #chosen username
+HOST=sqldb # the name of the services running the MySQL - check the docker-compose.yaml DATABASE=database-name # chosen name of database - the database on the MySQL server PASSWORD=database-password # chosen password USER=database-user #chosen username